Powering the Patient-Centered Medical Home (PCMH)

 While most will agree that MACRA is complex, its approach is aligned with the Triple Aim of healthcare – better care, healthier people and smarter spending.
 Much of the information that is required to produce these quality reports and to facilitate PCMH exchange scenarios is provided by EMRs as HL7 CCDA CCDs.
 CCDA messages contain various types of clinical data expressed across a set of required and optional “templates.”
 Templates use both unstructured and structured data often referencing specific value sets created from terminology standards such as LOINC, RxNorm and SNOMED.

 Aside from the required components, C-CDA documents are “open templates” that may be extended to meet the specific needs of the transmission and/or involved systems.
 As such, each EMR vendor may configure CCD documents differently.
 The client was challenged to adapt to and rapidly account for these differences, as well as to be flexible enough to accept data from those EMR vendors who may not be able to provide CCD documents and instead send the data in other formats such as flat files.

 Beyond just these differences in message format, the client was required to communicate in a standard, secure fashion dictated by the IHE Profiles for interoperability.
 As a result, IHE Profiles offer a common framework for vendors and IT departments to understand and address clinical integration needs.

 The client selected the PilotFish suite of integration engine solutions to meet its healthcare interoperability challenges and pressing timelines.
 For those leveraging CCDs or other complex XML formats and dealing with variable data formats, the PilotFish template-based approach to graphical data mapping offers dramatic improvements in productivity over solutions requiring scripting, coding or drawing “spider webs” of interconnecting lines between fields.

 The client found it remarkably easy and fast to accomplish EMR integrations using the PilotFish interface engine and tools.
 While PilotFish always recommends its robust formal training and onboarding program, this client proceeded immediately to implementation without formal training for staff.
-Using only PilotFish’s online resources at cms.pilotfishtechnology.com and an occasional call to PilotFish professional services, the client’s team implemented seven (7) new interfaces in less than six months including:
+Using only PilotFish’s Online Documentation Resources and an occasional call to PilotFish professional services, the client’s team implemented 7 new interfaces in less than 6 months including: